OndrejMasopust/Rover/docs/HowTo/HowTo.md

 ![motor1](howTo-imgs/motor1.jpg)
 ![motor2](howTo-imgs/motor2.jpg)
 ![motor3](howTo-imgs/motor3.jpg)
-16. And there you have it!
-You have your sensor holder.

 #### 10. Solder wires with connectors to the Pi header:
 (It is also a good idea to label them)